 A PushMetrics agent at the center, surrounded by the things it can do: SQL, charts, email, Slack, Tableau and memory

 An AI Agent is a chat-based assistant that lives inside PushMetrics.
-You ask it questions in plain English and it does the work for you: writing SQL, building charts, drafting an email, posting to Slack, exporting a Tableau view, or running a report.
-Anything you can do by clicking around in PushMetrics, an agent can do for you in a conversation.
+Ask it a question in plain English and it does the work: writes the SQL, builds the chart, drafts the email, posts to Slack, exports the Tableau view, runs the report.
+If you can do it by clicking around in PushMetrics, an agent can do it for you in a chat.

 What can agents do?